Directors are not normally personally liable for company debt. However there are some circumstances where they will be.

 - Debt management options for directors

-Struggling with company debt?
-Give us a call (0800 180 8440) or complete the form below to speak to one of our experts
+Personally liable for your company’s debt?
+Give us a call (0800 180 8440) or complete the form below

 Directors are personally liable for Personal Guarantees

 Giving a personal guarantee (PG) is a common requirement in the case of small or medium sized companies.
 Directors will almost always have to give a guarantee before being able to secure credit for the business.

 The bank will normally require a PG before extending an overdraft facility of loan to the company.
 Invoice factoring providers and landlords will also almost certainly require a personal guarantee.

 If the company is liquidated, the director then becomes personally liable for and PGs they have signed.
 These debts have to be paid by the director from their own pocket.

 If you have become liable for personal guarantees contact us for advice (0800 180 8440).

 A Directors Loan Account is money owed to the company by the director.
 You may know that you took a loan from your company.
 Alternatively you may not be aware that this debt exists.